OConnor-Lab/APN_Flow_Liu_PRL_2025/README.md

 data/: A directory containing the processed data files required for generating plots.
 Note: Raw simulation data files are not included due to space constraints.

+example_script/: A directory including example LAMMPS input scripts and data files for simulating APNs with 18kT stickers under both equilibrium NVT and uniaxial extensional flow conditions.
+For details regarding polymer chain architecture and simulation methodology, please refer to the method in our paper.

 ### LAMMPS Version and Required Packages

 This analysis is based on LAMMPS version lammps-29Sep2021.
 The following LAMMPS packages are required: